intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 Therefore, there are the following limitations:
 - The categorical features are not supported for conversion and prediction.
 - The multioutput models are not supported for conversion and prediction.
-- SHAP values can only be calculated for regression models.
+- SHAP values can be calculated for regression models only.

 Examples